anton-otroshchenko/next-nest-graphql-test/README.md

 Redux was also considered to be used here but found that it will have almost no use, but it could have been easily implemented

+Due to the fact the render deploy is free some requests may take some time to respond